almereyda/awesome-starred/README.md

 - [mafintosh/signalhub](https://github.com/mafintosh/signalhub) - Simple signalling server that can be used to coordinate handshaking with webrtc or other fun stuff.
 - [mafintosh/hyperdrive-www](https://github.com/mafintosh/hyperdrive-www) - a website for hyperdrive
 - [okdistribute/hyperdrive-ui](https://github.com/okdistribute/hyperdrive-ui) - Render a hyperdrive in the browser.
-- [datproject/dat-desktop](https://github.com/datproject/dat-desktop) - Peer to peer data syncronization
+- [dat-ecosystem-archive/dat-desktop](https://github.com/dat-ecosystem-archive/dat-desktop) - Peer to peer data syncronization [ DEPRECATED - More info on active projects and modules at https://dat-ecosystem.org/ ]
 - [microscaling/imagelayers-graph](https://github.com/microscaling/imagelayers-graph) - A visualization tool to inspect and optimize Docker images used in your projects.
 - [alexgibson/notify.js](https://github.com/alexgibson/notify.js) - A handy wrapper for the Web Notifications API
 - [MarcoPolo/lt-markdown](https://github.com/MarcoPolo/lt-markdown) - Light table plugin for live editing markdown.